 - Central America and Caribbean- Bahamas, Barbados, Belize, Bermuda, Costa Rica, Dominica, Dominican Republic, El Salvador, French West Indies, Greenland, Grenada, Guadeloupe, Guatemala, Haiti, Honduras, Jamaica and Dependencies, Netherlands Antilles, Nicaragua, Panama, Puerto Rico, St. Kitts and Nevis, St. Lucia, St. Vincent and Grenadines, Trinidad and Tobago, United States Virgin Islands

-Other Asia and Oceania- Afghanistan, Bhutan, Brunei, Burma (excluding rice), Cambodia (excluding rice), Fiji, French Polynesia, Hone Kong (excluding wheat, rice), India (for pork), Indonesia (for beef), Kiribati and Tuvalu Gilbert, Laos, Macau, Malaysia (for beef), Maldives, Mongolia, Nepal, New Caledonia, New Zealand (excluding beef), North Korea, Pakistan (for pork), Papua New Guinea, Singapore, Solomon Islands, Sri Lanka, Tonga, Vanuatu, Vietnam (for beef), Western Samoa
+Other Asia and Oceania- Afghanistan, Bhutan, Brunei, Burma (excluding rice), Cambodia (excluding rice), Fiji, French Polynesia, Hong Kong (excluding beef, pork, poultry, wheat, and rice), India (for pork), Indonesia (for beef), Kiribati and Tuvalu Gilbert, Laos, Macau, Malaysia (for beef), Maldives, Mongolia, Nepal, New Caledonia, New Zealand (excluding beef), North Korea, Pakistan (for pork), Papua New Guinea, Singapore, Solomon Islands, Sri Lanka, Tonga, Vanuatu, Vietnam (for beef), Western Samoa

 Other Economic Community of West African States (ECOWAS)- Benin, Burkina Faso, Cape Verde Islands, Cote D'Ivoire, Gambia, Ghana, Guinea, Guinea Bissau, Liberia, Mali, Niger, Senegal, Sierra Leone, Togo